 If that means whiskey and writing don’t mix, then when exactly should you pour yourself a tumbler?
 Certain social gatherings come to mind, of course, but I like to do something else with my liquor.

-I recently bought a bottle of whiskey in preparation for the birth of my first child.
+I recently bought a bottle in preparation for the birth of my first child.
 I drank a glass when she arrived.
 Admittedly, it was several days later.
 Weeks, actually.
 When things finally calmed down a bit.

 photo: Michael Mroczek